rdawson46/rdawson46/README.md

 ### Hi there,
+- I'm currently working at BNY Mellon as a Data Science Analyst.

-- I’m currently working on a text editor in rust.
+- I’m currently working on:
+    * a text editor in Rust
+    * Stock Tui in Go
-- I’m currently interested in data science, machine learning, and low level programming.
+- I’m currently interested in:
-- I’m looking to collaborate on any interesting problems or projects.
+    * data science
+    * machine learning
+    * "low level" programming
 - How to reach me: dawson4623@gmail.com
 - Website: https://crooksryan.com/